Get Ready to Enter the 2019 TOBY Awards

 9. If a submission entered into a category is deemed inappropriate by the staff of Teddy Bear & Friends, the magazine has the right to disqualify the bear/animal or move it to a different category.

-10. Each entry must include two clear color photographs (one full body and one close-up of the face), sized at least 900 by 1,200 pixels (3 inches by 4 inches at 300 dots per inch).
+10. Each entry must include two clear color photographs (one full-length photo showing the complete entry and one close-up of the face), with the longer side of the photo sized at least 1,200 pixels (4 inches when reproduced in print).
 If you have technical questions regarding the photo requirements, please contact Joyce Greenholdt at firstname.lastname@example.org or 715-445-5000 ext.
 150.

-11. Entries must be photographed against a plain, flat, solid-color background.
+11. Entries should be photographed against a simple, plain background that is well-lit or has good natural light.
+Photos should not include digital special effects or frames.
 Each entry must be photographed separately.
-Only props or accessories sold with the teddy bear/“friend” are permitted in the photograph.
+Only props or accessories sold with the teddy bear or friend are permitted in the photograph.
+Photos must not include any text, logos.

 - Overall aesthetic appeal